Here are some of the frequently asked questions. You may also want to visit these pages:

 I’m new here, and don’t know much about your brand.
 What should I buy?

 That said, if you aren’t a nightshirt type of person, then the other two items we’ve sold like crazy over the past few years are the Lounge Pant and the Sleeveless Nightie.
-We’ve not tried to reinvent the wheel with the Lounge Pant, we’ve just made a really classic pyjama pant in a super nice cotton, which is actually something that is quite hard to find.
+We’ve not tried to reinvent the wheel with the Lounge Pant, we’ve just made a really classic pyjama pant in good quality fabrics, which are actually surprisingly hard to find.
 The elastic waist back makes this comfortable and nice to sleep in, and the drawstring makes it a bit adjustable.
-Our Sleeveless Nightie is a one size flared night dress with a gathered neckline and drawstring detail at the back which allows for lots of adjusting.
+Our Sleeveless Nightie is a one size flared nightdress with a gathered neckline and drawstring detail at the back which allows for lots of adjusting.

 I can’t decide between the Short Sleep Shirt and the Long Sleep Shirt.
 What do you suggest?

 This is the dilemma a lot of our customers face, so we will try and help you out a bit.
 First of all, consider your height.
-The model in the photos is 5’11” so the Short Sleep Shirt looks pretty short on her, but most of us aren’t blessed with those heights, so on an average height person (let’s say 5’6”) the Short Sleep Shirt will fall just above the knee.
-Its perfect for sleeping in and hanging around the house, but if you are like Alexandra and you’re chasing kids around and staying in her husband’s family’s country house with the in-laws, you may want to go for the Long Sleep Shirt.
+The model in the photos is 5’10” or 5’11” so the Short Sleep Shirt looks pretty short on her, but most of us aren’t blessed with those heights, so on an average height person (let’s say 5’6”) the Short Sleep Shirt will fall just above the knee.
+It is perfect for sleeping in and hanging around the house, but if you are like our founder Alexandra and you’re chasing kids around and staying with the in-laws, you may want to go for the Long Sleep Shirt.
 It falls below the knee and offers a bit more coverage.

 The Long Sleep Shirt is also better for winter if you live somewhere cold (and your heating isn’t on super high.)
-Megan wears the Short Sleep Shirt in warmer months and the Long Sleep Shirt when it is really cold.
-If you’d like your nightshirt to be a little cheeky (we won’t say sexy since we’ll be the first to admit that our nightshirts aren’t the most sexy of sleepwear) then go for the Short Sleep Shirt.
+If you’d like your nightshirt to be a little cheeky (we won’t say sexy since we’ll be the first to admit that our nightshirts aren’t the sexiest of sleepwear) then go for the Short Sleep Shirt.
 You’ll show a bit of leg but you will still be really comfortable.

 How do you come up with your pricing?